diyadas/say-no-to-projects/.github/ISSUE_TEMPLATE/add-checklist-item.md

 **Is this suggestion for evaluating new or ongoing commitments?**

 **Please write your suggestion as a brief question.
-For example: "Do you wish to contribute?"**
+For example: "Do I wish to contribute?"**